-Throughout the book of Acts, we see the Lord adding to His kingdom precisely as He did on the day of Pentecost: people hear the word of God, believe, repent of their sins, confess the name of Jesus before men, and are baptized.
-Like then, God's house today is built one soul at a time.
+Throughout the book of Acts, we see the Lord adding to His house precisely as He did on the day of Pentecost: people hear the word of God, believe, repent of their sins, confess the name of Jesus before men, and are baptized.
+Like then, God's house is built one soul at a time.
 How are we supposed to build God's house today?
-Exactly as the apostles did then - by teaching those we meet.
+Exactly as the apostles did then - teaching those they met.